gitee2github/docs/docs/en/docs/Installation/installation-mode.md

 ## Installation Through the Network Using PXE

-To boot with PXE, you need to properly configure the server and your computer's network interface to support PXE.
+To boot with PXE, you need to properly configure the server, and your computer's network interface must support PXE.

 If the target hardware is installed with a PXE-enabled NIC, we can configure it to boot the computer from network system files rather than local media \(such as CD-ROMs\) and execute the Anaconda installation program.